Lavandula: Learn Where To Plant, How To Care, Grow And Prune Lavender Plants

 Lavender is one of the oldest herbal plants on a gardener’s favoured-list.
 It is valued for its defining ornamental presence and delightfully aromatic lure in a summer garden.
 But it is more than just a beautiful scented plant, it is a ‘honey plant’ that is important to various types of bees, and a must in any pollinator-friendly garden.
 Its popular fragrance is used in lotions and soaps, dried for potpourri, and distilled into lavender oil.

-It is also a culinary herb and medicinal plant that has been used for centuries for its relaxing properties.
+It is a culinary herb and medicinal plant that has been used for centuries for its relaxing properties.
 It is also recognized for its antiseptic and antibacterial actions.
 The flowers are edible, too, with a mild peppery flavour.
 A few lavender sprigs add a lovely taste to any roast – use sparingly as it can be overpowering.
 And can even be used as a flavouring in ice-cream, cakes and cookies.

 See more information below about cutting lavender for drying.